RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 .. code-block:: python

-    # ... the functions your wrote ...
+    # ... the functions you wrote ...

     def main():